nikhilbarhate99/PPO-PyTorch/README.md

 - To save images for gif and make gif using a preTrained network : run `make_gif.py`
 - All parameters and hyperparamters to control training / testing / graphs / gifs are in their respective `.py` file
 - `PPO_colab.ipynb` combines all the files in a jupyter-notebook
+- All the hyperparameters used for training are listed in the [`README.md` in PPO_preTrained directory](https://github.com/nikhilbarhate99/PPO-PyTorch/tree/master/PPO_preTrained)

 #### [Open PPO_colab.ipynb in Google Colab](https://colab.research.google.com/github/nikhilbarhate99/PPO-PyTorch/blob/master/PPO_colab.ipynb) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/nikhilbarhate99/PPO-PyTorch/blob/master/PPO_colab.ipynb)